Rinoahu/SwiftOrtho/README.md

 -i: input file. protein sequences in fasta format.
 The identifier of each protein sequence in intput.fsa should be like this: >xxx|yyyy where xxx is the taxon code and yyyy is a sequence identifier.

 -p: operonic annotation file.
-The 1st column of this file should be like x0-->x1-->x2-->x3 or x0<--x1<--x2<--x3. x# stand for gene identifiers.
+The 1st column of this file should be like x0-->x1-->x2-->x3 or x0<--x1<--x2<--x3. x# stand for gene identifiers and <-- or --> stands for strand of gene.
 For example:

 		A|a0-->A|a1	unknown-->COG1607	unknown::unknown-->I::Acyl-CoA hydrolase::Lipid transport and metabolism
 		B|b0<--B|b1	COG4644<--COG1961	X::Transposase and inactivated derivatives, TnpA family::Mobilome: prophages, transposons<--L::Site-specific DNA recombinase related to the DNA invertase Pin::Replication, recombination and repair